RSR Pro 440 Turbo Water Injection

 Bench Testing Prior to Installation

 Whatever nozzle and pump combination you choose you should bench test the system before you install it in your vehicle.
 Whenever we engineer a new water injection for one of our turbo kits we bench test the delivery using either digital flowmeters or simple burettes (100ml up to 2000ml).
 Water is not hazardous, so all you need is a 12VDc power source and something to measure the flow.
 If you don’t measure it you will never know.
 To simulate boost pressure we employ a pressure regulator and a gauge to accurately mimmick the delivery at different boost levels.
-Using our Water Injection Calculator you can accurately design a system in minutes.
-Check the example calculation below the calculator section.

 Just flow water, and not water/alcohol, in your testing for obvious reasons.